Rudy Lai

 1 updates

-Stellantis acquires AI and ML technology, intellectual property, and patents from CloudMade to enhance personalized mobility experiences and integrated vehicle software, marking a major step in software-defined vehicles under leadership figure Angus MacKenzie.
+Stellantis acquires CloudMade's AI and machine learning technology, intellectual property, and patents to enhance personalized mobility experiences and software-defined vehicle capabilities.

 2023 Q4: no updates